Deep Plane Facelift: Downtime and Recovery

 Week 1: The Initial Healing

 Sutures are typically removed around day 7.
 A significant portion of bruising and swelling will have resolved, but you will not yet be ready for public appearances.
+Some patients notice small tissue folds near the incision — our guide on pleats behind the ear after facelift explains when this is normal and when to call your surgeon.

 Weeks 2-3: Returning to Normalcy